ThierryBachmann/ProtoMusicRun/README.md

 ## 🎭 Story

-A famous music group known across the galaxy travels from planet to planet to perform concerts.
+A legendary music group **Animals Disturbance**, famous across the galaxy, travels from planet to planet to perform their concerts.
-When they land on a harsh, arid world, they suddenly lose all their instruments.
+After landing on a remote and arid world, disaster strikes: all of their instruments mysteriously vanish.

-While the band starts their rehearsal — not an easy task without instruments — you step in as the technical crew member responsible for preparing the show.
-Your mission: explore the area and recover every instrument before the rehearsal ends.
+While the band begins their rehearsal — not an easy task without instruments — you, a member of the technical crew, rush out to recover everything before the session ends.

-If you can gather everything in time, the concert can begin!
+There is just one problem.
+Right before landing, you drank a cup of TurboCafé-7, a hyper-caffeinated alien beverage known for its “You won’t stop.
+Literally.” effect.
+Now your body keeps accelerating on its own, and the only way to slow down is to crash into vegetation, rocks, or anything solid enough to absorb the momentum.

+Find the instruments, control your speed the hard way, and save the concert!

 ---